aki-ph-chem/diatomic_simulator/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU LESSER GENERAL PUBLIC LICENSE - see the LICENSE file for details.